-In a country where going every day to the market to purchase fresh ingredients is still the mainstream, it’s legitimate to ask yourself the reason for the growth of frozen food industry.
+In a country where going every day to the market to purchase fresh ingredients is still the mainstream, it’s legitimate to ask yourself the reason for the growth of the frozen food industry.

 Today, Millennials have a dynamic lifestyle with lesser time available for cooking fresh food and this is the major driving factor for the significant growth of the frozen food market in China.
 The convenience of frozen food is the key factor that is expected to drive the frozen food market growth over the forecast period.

-Hypermarkets, Supermarkets, and convenience stores in China are expected to reach maximum profit margin owing to the sourcing of Chinese frozen food.
+Hypermarkets, Supermarkets, and convenience stores in China are expected to reach maximum profit margins owing to the sourcing of Chinese frozen food.
 Chinese mentality about food, diet and eating patterns is changing.
 Better quality, healthier ingredients, and more reliable nutrition are becoming a new movement in China food production.
-A different type of frozen foods is being added to Chinese grocery lists, creating new opportunities for frozen food companies.
+A different type of frozen food is being added to Chinese grocery lists, creating new opportunities for frozen food companies.

 Market Size of Frozen Food Industry by Type in China

 The top leading companies in the Chinese frozen food market include Sinian, Sanquan Food Co Ltd, Apex Frozen Foods and Longfeng.
-However, since frozen food market is growing, adding up new types of frozen foods, there are a lot of new frozen food companies being launched every year.
-Only in 2020 there were 12000 newly registered companies that sell frozen food products in China.
+However, since the frozen food market is growing, adding up new types of frozen foods, there are a lot of new frozen food companies being launched every year.
+Only in 2020, there were 12000 newly registered companies that sell frozen food products in China.

 Although most Chinese families still prefer to buy traditional frozen foods from various local cuisine, such as glutinous rice balls, fish balls, or traditional Chinese rice puddings, there are a lot of modern frozen foods that attract attention among Chinese consumers.